Mickie Gee is a retired librarian and a grandmother. She knows a little bit about a lot of topics. Life experiences are wonderful.

 I have repaired a great many torn pages and loose covers in my lifetime.
-I prefer to use glue and not tape when mending books—as long as the glue is acid-free and dries flexible.
-This article is where I share what I have learned about glues for book repair.
+I prefer to use glue and not tape when mending books—as long as that glue is acid-free and dries flexible.
+This article is where I share what I have learned about glues for book repair from my own experiences.

-Most of the books I have repaired belong to my grandchildren.
+Most of the books I have repaired belong to me or my grandchildren.
 I have also repaired cookbooks and study Bibles that belong to my closest friends.
 How did I end up with the job of book repair?
-In the recent past I worked as a librarian and volunteered in another local library mending books.
-I learned from experience and workshops.
+In the recent past I worked as a librarian and volunteered in another local library where I learned the art of mending books.
+I learned from experience and workshops in those places.

-Yet, I continue to learn something new every day.
-My motto has become "Saving the world one book at a time."
+Yet, I continue to learn something new every day about repairing my precious books.
+My personal motto has become "Saving the world one book at a time."